How the annual nasal flu vaccine helps your child

 Children with a long-term medical condition

-Nasal spray flu vaccine safety
+Nasal flu vaccine safety

 There are very few side effects.
-Some children may have a runny nose for a short time after having the nasal spray vaccine.
+Some children may have a runny nose for a short time after having the nasal vaccine.

-for school age children, contact the Immunisation Nurse Specialist on +44 (0) 1534 445790 or send an email
+If you have any questions about the flu vaccine, talk to your GP / Practice Nurse or contact the Immunisation Nurse Specialist on +44 (0) 1534 445790 or send an email:

 Email the Immunisation Nurse Specialist